Skip to content

 The 2025 recall by Australia’s regulator followed independent testing that showed some sunscreens were providing lower-than-claimed SPF levels.
 That’s unsettling, especially for shoppers who actively choose “natural” formulas for sensitive skin or reef considerations.
 But here’s the clear message: the recall is about performance versus the label, not about punishing one filter type.
 A product can be mineral, vegan, fragrance-free, reef-considered—and still fail if its SPF doesn’t meet the number on pack across stability and real-world use.
 Equally, a well-made mineral sunscreen can pass with flying colours.
 The system is designed to protect consumers by verifying claims, removing underperformers, and maintaining trust in Australian sunscreens.

-Sources: TGA (sunscreen recall notice, Oct 2025); TGA (Sunscreens—regulation overview).
+Sources: TGA (sunscreen recall notices, Oct & Dec 2025); TGA (Sunscreens—regulation overview).

 What triggered the recall?